[Feature] How spies use women to steal EU secrets

 And while speaking of a female ex-colleague, in passing remarks, the male source sketched a picture of one woman who left the job because she felt burnt out by it all, including by some of her own colleagues' attitudes.

-"She was very beautiful, but she smoked far, far too much," the source said.
+"She was very beautiful, but smoked far too much," the source said.

 The woman declined to comment.